Attested: Venutio at position 182 in the Ravenna Cosmography

 Where: Near Peebles in the Scottish borders, where there was a Roman fort at Hallyne NT18784056, some nearby marching camps at Lyne NT203408, another fort across the river at Easter Happrew, plus a native hillfort on Hamildean Hill.

-Name Origin: An element *ven- often suggests a meaning of ‘family, kindred’, from PIE *wen- ‘to love’, as R&S spelled out on p491 while discussing the people called Ουενικονες, but it is not obvious how that would apply here in such a strongly Roman context.
+Name Origin: An element *ven- often suggests a meaning of ‘family, kindred’, from PIE *wen- ‘to love’, as Rivet & Smith spelled out on p491 while discussing the people called Ουενικονες, but it is not obvious how that would apply here in such a strongly Roman context.
 Maybe one should think of the goddess Venus and a religious site, or of Latin venio ‘to come’ and a transport hub.
-Probably the best etymology comes from Latin venus ‘sale’, which readily compounded so that vendo ‘give for sale’ came from venum-do and veneo ‘go on sale’ came from venum-eo.
-So *venutium was perhaps a collective noun from venus, in other words a market.
+Probably the best etymology comes from Latin venus ‘sale’, which readily compounded so that vendo ‘give for sale’ came from venum+do and veneo ‘go on sale’ came from venum+eo.
+So perhaps *venutium was a collective noun from venus, in other words a market.
+Best of all, maybe *ven- is just the ancient word for (grape)vine, here applied to a bendy river, which would suit the location, with a banal Latin noun ending -utio.

 Notes: Tacitus mentioned a king of the Brigantes called Venutius, estranged from his wife Cartimandua.